Chopra203/Spotify-Project/README.md

 The Tableau dashboard shows the music streaming trends and top artists for 2024, with a special focus on Spotify.
 I designed the layout in Figma and integrated the visualizations into Tableau for a seamless and engaging experience.

+**Tools Used**
+Tableau:Visualization
+Figma: Designing the Layout
+Python: For comparison analysis and statistical analysis

 **Key Highlights:**

 Comprehensive insights into 2024 music streaming trends.